 \section{Rauzy induction}

-We shall now describe Rauzy induction.
-Since the underlying picture is that of an interval with bands, Rauzy induction for a non-classical interval exchange is exactly like Rauzy induction for a classical i.e.m.
-Iterations of Rauzy induction on a classical i.e.m.~give an expansion analogous to the continued fraction expansion.
-In fact, when the classical i.e.m.~has just two bands, the expansion by Rauzy induction is the same as the continued fraction expansion of the ratio of the widths of the two bands.
+We now describe Rauzy induction.
+Since the underlying picture of intervals with bands is similar to classical interval exchanges, Rauzy induction for a non-classical interval exchange is similarly defined.
+The precise definition is given in Section 2.2 of \cite{Boi-Lan}.
+Here, we concentrate on encoding iterations by products of elementary matrices.

+Iterations of Rauzy induction of a classical interval exchange give an expansion analogous to the continued fraction expansion.
+In fact, when $d=2$, the expansion is exactly the continued fraction expansion of the ratio of the widths of the two bands.

 Suppose $T$ is a non-classical interval exchange.
-Let $\alpha_0$ and $\alpha_1$ be the labels of the bands in the critical positions with $\alpha_1$ on the top.
-First, suppose that $\lambda_{\alpha_1} > \lambda_{\alpha_0}$.
-Then we slice as shown in Figure~\ref{rauzyind} till we hit the original interval for the first time.
-The $\alpha_1$ band remains in its critical position, but typically a band with a different label $\alpha'_0$ moves into the other critical position.
-Furthermore, the new width of $\alpha_1$ is $ \lambda_{\alpha_1} - \lambda_{\alpha_0}$.
+Let $\alpha_0$ and $\alpha_1$ be the bands in the critical positions with $\alpha_0$ on $I_+$.
+First, suppose that $\lambda_{\alpha_0} > \lambda_{\alpha_1}$.
+Then we slice as shown in Figure~\ref{rauzyind} till we hit $I_+ \sqcup I_-$ for the first time.
+The $\alpha_0$ band remains in its critical position, but typically a band with a different label $\alpha'_1$ moves into the other critical position.
+Furthermore, the new width of $\alpha_0$ is $ \lambda_{\alpha_0} - \lambda_{\alpha_1}$.
 All other widths remain unchanged.
-If $\lambda_{\alpha_1} < \lambda_{\alpha_0}$ instead, we slice in the opposite direction, which in Figure~\ref{rauzyind} would be the analogous operation after flipping the picture about the horizontal axis.
+If instead $\lambda_{\alpha_1} < \lambda_{\alpha_0}$, then we slice in the opposite direction, which in Figure~\ref{rauzyind} would be the analogous operation after flipping the picture about the horizontal axis.
 In either case, we get new non-classical interval exchanges with combinatorics and widths as described above.
-The operation we just described is called {\it Rauzy} induction.
-The non-classical interval exchange we get by Rauzy induction carries an {\it induced} labeling.
+The operation we just described is called {\em Rauzy induction}.
 Since Rauzy induction is represented pictorially by one band being split by another, it's also called a {\it split}.
 This is consistent with the notion of a split in the context of train-tracks; if the interval exchange is thought of as a train track then Rauzy induction is the same as splitting the train track.
 Iterations of Rauzy induction are called {\it splitting sequences}.